 Caution is advised, because most of these masks are not designed to create an airtight barrier against the nose and the mouth, and their fabric is different from the one used for surgical masks, which sometimes make it difficult to breathe.

-There’s no proof that wearing a non-medical mask or any homemade face covering in public protects the wearer.
+Properly wearing a well-constructed and well-fitting non-medical mask can help protect you and others from COVID-19.
 They do not replace physical distancing or thorough handwashing as a preventive measure.
-However, they can be used as an additional measure to protect those around you, even though you are not experiencing symptoms.
+They can be used as an additional measure to protect those around you, even though you are not experiencing symptoms.
+However, please follow your provincial mask guideline.

 What features should I look for in a safe handcrafted mask?